inkoalawetrust/Smart-Marines/readme.md

 ## What they will be able to (hopefully) do

 - Attack stuff by:
   - Bashing it with their rifle.
+They normally avoid it if they can help it though.
 (Melee)
   - Shoot at it, with a random chance of changing position while doing so.
 (Ranged)
   - Throw a grenade at it, more likely to throw it at crowds of enemies.
 (Area of effect)
 - Run away from their own grenades.
 (Unfinished)